ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_profiles.md

 be described as 1/2-D.  The relevant profile index variables are `alphan`, `alphat` and `alphaj`, respectively.

-If `ipedestal` = 1, 2 or 3 the density and temperature profiles include a pedestal.
+If `ipedestal` = 1 the density and temperature profiles include a pedestal.
 If `ipedestal` = 1 the density and temperature profiles use the forms given below [^1].
-If `ipedestal` = 2 or 3 the profiles are determined by the transport code PLASMOD.

 $$\begin{aligned}
 \mbox{density:} \qquad n(\rho) = \left\{